PatrickWWWANG/Leetcode/Day67.md

 ### 206 Reverse Linked List
 Use a temp pointer to store the next node before reversing arrow.
 Use pre and cur pointers to control the working ndoes.
 Be careful with the operation sequence.

+### 24 Swap Nodes in Pairs
+Use a dummy head to help processing the head node.
+Use first, second, temp pointers to control the working ndoes.
+Be careful with the operation sequence.

+### 19 Remove Nth Node From End of List
+Use a dummy head to help processing the head node.
+Use pre, cur pointers to control the working ndoes.
+Move the cur by n step, and move pre and cur together till cur is at tail.
+Then delete pre.next by set pre.next to pre.next.next.
+Be careful with the operation sequence and pointer position.

+### 160 Intersection of Two Linked Lists
+Get the length of the two linked lists.
+Move the pointer on the longer linked list forward such the remaining length is the same as the shorter linked list.
+Then move pointers on both linked lists togerther, stop when two pointers are equal.

+### 142 Linked List Cycle II
+Check cycle: slow pointer and fast pointer, if they meet in iteartion, there is cycle.
+Find start of cycle: linked list = l (head to start of cycle) + l1 (start of cycle to slow and fast meet) + l2 (slow and fast meet to start of cycle). l = k * (l1 + l2) + l2.
+Move two pointers together from head and meet point, they will meet at the start of cycle.